 PD Truck Standards in the United States

 Truck transport and unloading systems in North America are generally consistent for a wide variety of powdered materials used by most US industries.
 With lower upfront costs and lower operating costs, North American bulk truck operations prefer lower operating pressures than are common in Europe.
-With a 40,000-pound capacity, a single truckload can provide several days of supply for a typical manufacturing plant.
+Assuming a 40,000-pound capacity, a single truckload can provide several days of supply for a typical manufacturing plant.
 Truck delivery is also logistically simpler and cheaper than railroad based bulk delivery.

 Along with an operating pressure of 1 bar, US PD trucks are commonly equipped with standard 4-inch pipe connections for unloading.
 Loading the trailer is accomplished by filling through manways located on the top of the trailer.
 Trailers are generally designed to include multiple bins rather than a single, large bin.
 This design facilitates the flexibility of carrying multiple ingredients in a single load and improved discharge design that facilitates completely emptying each bin.
-Most truck unloading systems require about 2 hours to completely empty a full truckload.
+Most truck unloading systems require about 2-3 hours to completely empty a full truckload.

 US PD trucks normally include a truck mounted blower to supply compressed air to unload the product.
 Many small bulk material customers have limited in-house compressed air infrastructure and are therefore dependent on a truck mounted blower to unload the delivery.
 Unfortunately, using truck blowers to empty the trailer can be problematic.
 Onboard truck blowers produce outlet temperatures that could be in excess of 200 degrees Fahrenheit.
 Extended exposure to such high air temperatures can damage or degrade some powdered materials.
 Sugar, for example, exposed to high temperatures can soften or even melt, which can stick to pipes, valves, or silos.
 In extreme cases, melted sugar can form a glaze layer in convey line piping, which can eventually build up to limit convey rates or even plug the line.